The Affordable Care Act: Preparing for 2015

-Many employers believe they do not have to worry about IRS reporting for the Affordable Care Act until 2016, but the reality is that they must begin preparing in 2015 to file in 2016.
-And because the fines you (and your employees) may face in 2016 will be determined by the information submitted to the IRS, you can’t afford to make a mistake.
-This means you must begin accurately tracking eligibility and benefits information on a month-by-month basis in January 2015 to ensure you have the necessary data for reporting purposes.
+While many employers believe they do not have to worry about IRS reporting for the ACA until 2016, the reality is that they must begin preparing in January of 2015 in order to file in 2016.
+And because the fines you (and your employees) may face will be determined by the information submitted to the IRS, you can’t afford to make a mistake.

 Who must send and receive the forms